Recognizeyourself/NEW_PROJECT/README.md

     - Locate ```python.exe``` in your machine. you can search this in window explorer search bar.
     - Once you locate the ```python.exe``` path, you need to write whole path of it and then entire path of project folder with ```prediction.py``` at the end.
 For example if your ```python.exe``` is located at ```c:/Python36/python.exe``` and project folder is at ```c:/users/user_name/desktop/fake_news_detection/```, then your command to run program will be as below:
     ```
-    C:\Python36\python.exe E:\Major_Project\Phony_Bulletin_Revealer\Fake_News_Detection\prediction.py
+    C:\Python36\python.exe E:\Major_Project\Fake_news_\Fake_News_Detection\prediction.py
     ```
     - After hitting the enter, the terminal will initiate the server and local IP address is displyed on the screen for example "http://127.0.0.1:5000/" .
     - User can check status of local server by entering that IP address in Chrome Browser .
-    - The Phony Bulletin Revealer's chrome extension need to integrated with the Chrome Browser for this user need to open chrome browser and go to settings options by clicking the 3 Dot button located in top right corner and then click on  the settings ,in the settings user need to click on " Extensions " option located in left menu.
+    - The Fake News Detection's chrome extension need to integrated with the Chrome Browser for this user need to open chrome browser and go to settings options by clicking the 3 Dot button located in top right corner and then click on  the settings ,in the settings user need to click on " Extensions " option located in left menu.
-    - After clicking "Extensions" option user need to click on "Load unpacked " option in top left corner ,this will open a new window in which user have to navigate to the project folder where manifest.json file is located for example " E:\Major_Project\Phony_Bulletin_Revealer " and then select the folder this will integrate the extension in chrome
+    - After clicking "Extensions" option user need to click on "Load unpacked " option in top left corner ,this will open a new window in which user have to navigate to the project folder where manifest.json file is located for example " E:\Major_Project\Fake_News_Detection " and then select the folder this will integrate the extension in chrome
     - After integrating the extension user can use it by surfing any website which contains news , to verify a news user need to select the text from web page and click on the extension icon , this will calculate the probabilty of news by machine learning and will display the pop up on showing the percentage of news .

 5. If you have chosen to install python (and already setup PATH variable for ```python.exe```) then follow instructions: